Is Gran Fondo Hincapie for racers?

 Is this a timed event?

 Yes, the entire event will be chip timed.
-We will also have 2 timed climbs for the Gran; however, KOM awards will be given only for Sequatchie Mountain.
+We will also have timed climbs.
 You are only eligible for competition prizes if you complete the full course.

 How fast do I have to ride?